edunham/slides/humanhacking/rewrite.rst

 whether it uses a differnce that people can control -- ie commit bit for those with more code in the repo

+IMAGE: stickman giving sketch a hat?

 identify assumptions
 --------------------

 who's "everybody"? make statements about "everybody" in your group then challenge each assumption

+IMAGE: big sketch people with hats, little sketch person with no hat looking confused

 diversity
 ---------